Darwin-Che/Find_Rack/test/loaddata.md

 As shown in the code segments, we have two options:

+1. load fake sample dataset for all 9 tables.

+	- don't change path_data, since `test/datapath` is where the fake sample data locates.
+	- change only_imdb to False.

 1. load real imdb data for the four tables: to do
 	1) modify "path\_data" where 'test/datapath' points to the real imdb datasets with file names "movies.scsv", "cast\_movie.scsv", "movie\_genre.scsv", and "casts.scsv";
 	2) modify "only_imdb" to True